bayush11/Caltech_SURF_2023/README.md

-Number of frames used to train each of the models add info regarding the config files per potential ways to make model better
+Number of frames used to train each of the models add info regarding the config files per potential ways to make model better write up how to run the object detector

 ```bash
 print(ks_2samp(medians_sample_1, y_axis_GSD))